-End client: Brother Sewing Machines Europe GmbH
+End customer: Brother Sewing Machines Europe GmbH

-- Virtual trade fair stand
+- Virtual trade fair

 Thanks to mld digits: interactive presentation of sewing machine portfolio

 Primarily producing sewing and embroidery machines, Brother has grown into a multinational business over more than 100 years.
 It places particular importance on innovation and the creative expansion of its portfolio.
 The company wanted the presentation of its new products to be just as creative as its portfolio.
 While focus was previously on trade fairs, virtual product presentation has taken center stage due to the outbreak of the coronavirus pandemic.

 Sewing machines are products that people still operate with their hands.
 The key prerequisite for a virtual presentation of new products in this sector was therefore to vividly portray and integrate the machines.
 Ideally, they should offer a digital experience to ensure the most realistic presentation possible.